kc-king-af/188-Comm-Docs/1. SOPs/Managing Accounts/SOP Creating Privileged User Accounts.md

 Account Administrator: The individual responsible for creating user accounts and ensuring adherence to security policies.

+## Reminder

+Privileged account users pose an exponentially greater risk to security and operations than a standard user.
+If you feel uncomfortable granting privileged access to a user for any reason, stop and report it up the chain of command.

+## Steps

 Follow the SOP for Creating User Accounts with additional efforts in the following areas for privileged users:

-3. Access Control Review:
+3. Access Control Review Addendum for Privileged Users:
    Same as creating user accounts **_WITH ADDITIONAL VERIFICATION_** to ensure that the requested privileges align with the user's job responsibilities and the principle of least privilege (POLP).
+There is more reason to verify the need for privileged access than with standard users.

-4. NIST Compliance:
+4. NIST Compliance Addendum for Privileged Users:
    Same as creating user accounts **_WITH ADDITIONAL VERIFICATION_** to ensure that Role Based Access Control is implement with separate authentication mechanisms for the privileged role.

-11. Audit:
+11. Audit Addendum for Privileged Users:
    Same as creating user accounts **_WITH ADDITIONAL VERIFICATION_** to implement continuous monitoring of privileged accounts.

 ## References